A Brief History of Camp Kinderland

 1973-1975: Camp Kinderland opens in Honesdale, PA.

-1973 or 1974: Edith Segal's last year, Amy Tobol becomes the dance instructor.
+1973 or 1974: Edith Segal's last year.

 1976: Camp Kinderland opens in Tolland, Mass.